The default calendar sharing permissions in Exchange Online are set as AvailabilityOnly. What if you…

 Conclusion

-In this article, you learned how to download, install and run the Hybrid Configuration Wizard.
+You learned how to download, install and run the Hybrid Configuration Wizard.
 After running the Hybrid Configuration Wizard, there is a coexistence between the on-premises environment and Exchange Online.

 Did you enjoy this article?
 You may also like HCW8078 – Migration Endpoint could not be created.
 Don’t forget to follow us and share this article.